Warm up activities for kids

 Benefits of Skipping to your children

 Skipping is great for increasing the heart rate.
 While it is a total body workout, it also improves core strength.
 An unexpected bonus: skipping is a workout for little minds as well.
-A fantastic brain booster, skipping engages both the left and right brain, leading to improved functioning, while improving balance and coordination
+A fantastic brain booster, skipping engages both the left and right brain, leading to improved functioning, while improving balance and coordination.

 Crab Walk